sde-coursepack/sde-coursepack.github.io/modules/construction/_posts/2022-02-10-Example-Gradle-With-Poi.md

 Let's say we wanted to generate the following spreadsheet.
-We've already covered 1, so now let's dive into the [class `NBATeamsExcelWriter`](https://github.com/sde-coursepack/NBAExcelTeams/blob/main/src/main/java/edu/virginia/cs/nbateams/NBATeamXSLXWriter.java) the function `populateSaveAndCloseWorkbook` in our code.
+We've already covered 1, so now let's dive into the [class `NBATeamsExcelWriter`](https://github.com/sde-coursepack/NBAExcelTeams/blob/main/src/main/java/edu/virginia/cs/nbateams/NBATeamXSLXWriter.java) function `populateSaveAndCloseWorkbook` in our code.
 We will go line by line, diving into the helper-functions as needed.

 ### Worksheet